-- Always grasp logs by the bark side and not the ends, when placing or removing logs from the splitter.
-Minimize the chance of getting fingers, hands or arms caught between the push block and the log. - Any logs or debris remaining on the splitter bed should only be removed after it is safe to do so.
+- Always grasp the log by the sides not the ends when placing in or removing logs from the splitter.
+This minimizes the chance of the operator getting fingers, hands or arm between the wedge / push block and the log. - Any logs or debris remaining on the splitter bed should only be removed after it is safe to do so.

-Fig. 24-Correct Log Placement
+Fig. 22-Correct Log Placement